Pina

 crates/pina_pod_primitives

-no_std crate containing alignment-safe POD primitive wrappers (PodBool, PodU*, PodI*) and conversion macro helpers shared by pina and generated clients.
+no_std crate containing alignment-safe POD primitive wrappers (PodBool, PodU*, PodI*) and fixed-capacity collection types (PodOption, PodString, PodVec) shared by pina and generated clients.

-Arithmetic operators (+, -, *) use wrapping semantics in release builds for CU efficiency and panic on overflow in debug builds.
+Arithmetic operators (+, -, *) on Pod integer types use wrapping semantics in release builds for CU efficiency and panic on overflow in debug builds.
 Use checked_add, checked_sub, checked_mul, checked_div where overflow must be detected in all build profiles.

 Each Pod integer type provides ZERO, MIN, and MAX constants.